antedoro/arberia/README.md

 a) Simple mode: **Download as Zip** from Github Page **and extract in your themes directory** or

-b) Inside the folder of your Hugo site, run:
+b) More dev mode: Inside the folder of your Hugo site, run:

     $ mkdir themes
     $ cd themes